Last Updated on

 Long-sleeve t-shirt and leggings

 This was my default lounging clothes and pajamas once we’d get comfortable in our accommodations.
-Depending on the length of your Iceland trip, I think you could get away with just 2 pairs of leggings that you reuse.
+Depending on the length of your Iceland trip, I think you could get away with just 2 pairs of leggings that you reuse as well as a comfy long sleeve t-shirt.
 (Sometimes you need to look like a normal human being when encountering other people.)